microsoft/Olive/README.md

 > [!NOTE]
 > Olive has optional dependencies that can be installed to enable additional features.
 Please refer to [Olive package config](./olive/olive_config.json) for the list of extras and their dependencies.

-#### 🪄 2.
-Automatic Optimizer
+#### 2. Automatic Optimizer

-You'll be optimizing the [HuggingFaceTB/SmolLM2-135M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct) model for CPU devices with the `auto-opt` command.
-To minimize the download you can cache just the safetensors and configuration files from the Hugging Face repo using:
+In this quickstart you'll be optimizing [HuggingFaceTB/SmolLM2-135M-Instruct](https://huggingface.co/HuggingFaceTB/SmolLM2-135M-Instruct), which has many model files in the Hugging Face repo for different precisions that are not required by Olive.
+To minimize the download, cache the original Hugging Face model files (safetensors and configuration) in the main folder of the Hugging Face repo using:

 ```bash
 huggingface-cli download HuggingFaceTB/SmolLM2-135M-Instruct *.json *.safetensors *.txt